 This plug protects your baby from bacteria until it’s time for him or her to be born.

 Somewhere between 36 weeks and when you go into labor, your body will release this mucus plug in unnoticeable bits, long slimy pieces, or all at once in a big glob.

 Losing your mucus plug is one sign labor is near, but this plug can regenerate and is not a sure sign that you’ll meet your baby soon.
-Labor could come within a few days or within a few months after you lose your mucus plug.
+Labor could come within a few days or within a few months after you lose your mucus plug7.

 Sometimes you will see your mucus plug, other times it will leave your body without you noticing, or a big gush of amniotic fluid will wash it out as your water breaks.

 Your water can break in a tiny trickle, can start and stop, or can come in a big gush either before or during labor.
 So how can you know if that clear, watery discharge you have during pregnancy is your water breaking?

 If you are less than 39 weeks along (preterm) it’s less likely your water broke and more likely to be excessive, but normal, vaginal discharge, unless you had a larger gush of fluid.
 If you had a larger amount of fluid that soaked your underwear, pants, and/or the place you were sitting, it very well could be your water.